Student Services and Resources

 Student Support, Services & Resources

 A variety of advising opportunities and registrarial services are available to undergraduate students in the Faculty of Applied Science & Engineering.
-Depending on the service, services can be accessed through the Engineering Portal or through department offices, the Office of the Registrar or the University.
+Services can be accessed through the Engineering Portal, Engineering Department offices, the Office of the Registrar or University offices.
+A list of commonly requested services is outlined below.

 Office of the Registrar

 The Office of the Registrar works closely with program departments, academic advisors and the First Year Office concerning all matters related to U of T Engineering students to ensure they receive the support they need to succeed.
-The Office of the Registrar includes the U of T Engineering Undergraduate Admissions Office which manages the admissions process, transfer credits, financial aid and OSAP distribution.
+The Office of the Registrar includes the U of T Engineering Undergraduate Admissions Office, which manages the admissions process, transfer credits, financial aid and OSAP distribution.
+Additionally, the Office of the Registrar includes the U of T Engineering Student Recruitment & Outreach Office.

 Some of the services offered by the Office of the Registrar include: